School Is Out

 - global: related to issues across the globe – a perspective that takes into account the interconnectedness of people, countries, and institutions from across the world

 - government: the administrator of public policy

-Ask students to reflect on the lives of children in countries where the government does not require education and some students are not able to go to school.
+What are lives like of children in countries where the government does not require education and some students are not able to go to school?

-Allow students to react to the announcement.
-Then divide students into three groups and ask that each group think about the long-term effects of not having access to school.
+Allow a little time to react to the announcement.
+Then in three groups discuss the long-term effects of not having access to school.

 - One group may discuss the effects on students and their families.

 - Another group may discuss the effects on the community and U.S.

 - The third group may discuss the effects on the world.

 Groups share their discussion summary with the whole group and decide whether their feelings have changed since their initial reaction to the announcement.